RobAlexander/Perilous-Wilds-Dungeon-System/perilous wilds dungeon system.md

 This document is licensed under the Attribution-ShareAlike 3.0 Unported license.
 To view a copy of this license, visit <https://creativecommons.org/licenses/by-sa/3.0/> or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

-## Intro
+## Introduction
-This section is addressed to the GM.
 Eventually, and maybe always, the party leaves the outdoors behind for darker places, stumbled across in the depths of a jungle or found where the “X” marks the spot on maps of dubious origin.
 This section details a method for generating dungeons before or during play.
 Terms and organizational information are presented first, followed by the actual procedure.
 Tables for rolling up various aspects of a dungeon come at the end.

 ## Dungeon organization
 For purposes of this approach to improvised dungeon creation, dungeons are defined by a number of different terms, explained here.